Changelog

 enables

-users to:➕ Edit settings & calendars for any assigned listing;
+➕ Edit settings & calendars for any assigned listing;

 This role